richierob62/flipmaster/README.md

 # flipmaster

-A vanilla javascript game where you play against the computer to collect the most balls
+A vanilla javascript (no libraries) game where you play against the computer to collect the most balls

 ## The Game